clambin/tado-exporter/README.md

       # if set, tado will use the specified environment variable's value as slackbot token.
       # Overrides the value above.
       envVar: ""
+    # Zones defined rules for individual rooms (i.e. "zones")
+    zones:
+    - name: "zone name"
-  # autoAway rules switch a room to manual control when a user is not home
+      # autoAway switches off heating in a room when all associated users are not home
-  autoAwayRules:
-      # mobileDeviceName or mobileDeviceID identify the user through his registed mobile phone
+      autoAway:
+        enabled: false
+        delay: 1h
+        # users specifies the list of users assocated with that room.
+        # either name or id can be used
+        users:
-    - mobileDeviceName: "my Phone"
+          - name: "my Phone"
-      # zoneName or zoneID identify the room / zone to switch to manual control
-      zoneName: "Study"
-      # how long do we wait after the user leaves home to set the room to manual control?
-      waitTime: 2h
-      # temperature of the room while the user is away.
-5 or less degrees switch the room to frost control (i.e. off)
-      targetTemperature: 15.0

-  # overlayLimit rules switch off a room's manual temperature setting after a configured amount of time
+      # limitOverlay switches off a room's manual temperature setting after a configured amount of time
-  overlayLimitRules:
-    # zoneName or zoneID identify the room
-  - zoneName: "Study"
-    # how long do we allow the room to be in manual control before switching it to automatic control
-    maxTime: 1m
+      limitOverlay:
+        enabled: false
+        delay: 10m
+      # nighttime sets a room to automatic temperature control at a fixed time of day
+      nightTime:
+        enabled: false
+        time: "23:30:00"

 ```

-Note: clearly, those two sets of rules can interact.
-No logic is implemented to compensate this.
-Use wisely.

 ## Prometheus